-If you’re serious, and get yourself properly organized, you can easily make $300 or more every weekend.
+If you’re serious and get yourself properly organized, you can quickly make $300 or more every weekend.

 Right now, the going rate for old newspapers is about $50 a ton, depending upon your area.
 Most recycling depots prefer the paper lose rather than bundled or sacked.
 Check with the recycling plant you plan to sell to before delivery to them.
-Cardboard–ordinary cardboard boxes that have been flattened–is bring approximately $75 a ton.
+Cardboard–ordinary cardboard boxes that have been flattened– brings approximately $75 a ton.
 If you’re going to collect old newspapers, you may just as well take cardboard too.
-Most people have old boxes around that are just taking up space, ad some will even pay you to get rid of them.
+Most people have old boxes around that are just taking up space, and some will even pay you to get rid of them.

 You start clearing a space in your garage for storage.
-One side of a two-car garage, or just an 8 by 12 foot space would be sufficient.
-If you have a garden shed that is dry, that would work well also.
+One side of a two-car garage or just an eight by 12-foot space would be sufficient.
+If you have a garden shed that is dry, that will work well also.
 Some collectors even rent space in a neighborhood mini-warehouse.

-Next, you should place and ad in your community newspaper or the weekly shopping news, something like this: Junk, old newspapers and cardboard boxes hauled away.
+Next, you should place an ad in your community newspaper or the weekly shopping news, something like this: Junk, old newspapers and cardboard boxes hauled away.
 Phone 123-4567.
 Then visit your neighbors.
-Tell them you are collecting and hauling away all the old newspapers and boxes in te neighborhood each week.
-You might offer them $5 a month if they’ have everything ready fr you when you make your weekend collection round.
+Tell them you are collecting and hauling away all the old newspapers and boxes in the neighborhood each week.
+You might offer them $5 a month if they’ have everything ready for you when you make your weekend collection round.

 On Saturdays, starting at about 9:00 a.m., rent an open trailer and hitch it to your car. if you have a pick-up truck, so much the better.
-With your wife and kids, a coupe of neighbor boys, or perhaps a couple of teenage “huskies” you’ve hired through your local high school, start making your rounds.
+With your wife and kids, a couple of the neighbor’s boys, or perhaps a couple of teenage “huskies” you’ve hired through your local high school, start making your rounds.

 You drive the car with the trailer.
 Your helpers, one on each side of the street, knock on each door and ask the residents if they have any old newspapers or cardboard boxes you can haul away for them.

-It would be advantageous for you to have a large sign on each side of your trailer, and on each side of the car as well.
-It might read: Paper Collection Service.
+It would be advantageous for you to have a significant sign on each side of your trailer, and on each side of the car as well.
+It might read Paper Collection Service.

 Visit the people you’ve talked to on your block first.
 That will give you some paper in the trailer and from there, you just expand.
-Go to the next block and the next, driving up and down the streets, visiting, stopping at all the homes, in an ever expanding ripple from your own street.
+Go to the next block and the next, driving up and down the streets, visiting, stopping at all the homes, in an ever-expanding ripple from your street.

 Make the same rounds; follow the same collection route, at least once every two weeks.
 Once you’ve got the routine working well, you’ll be ready to hire a couple of high school or college students to help, perhaps with another car and trailer.

-It’s important that you make regular rounds, calling on the same houses regularly.
+It’s vital that you make regular rounds, calling on the same houses regularly.
 After about six months of this, you’ll be ready to open a local recycling depot.

-This simply means taking the accumulation of paper out of your home or garden shed ad moving it to a business location.
-Because of your advertising in the newspapers, and the sign on your truck or trailer, people will be calling you during the week to come and pick up paper they have ready for you.
+This just means taking the accumulation of paper out of your home or garden shed and moving it to a business location.
+Because of your advertising in the newspapers, and the sign on your truck or trailer, people will be calling you during the week to come and pick up the paper they have ready for you.
 Also, your neighbors will very likely be dropping by with armload’s of paper for you from time to time, as well.
-Specifically, these are the reasons you’ll need storage space to store paper in your garage or other storage area until you have enough to load up and take to the recycling plant.
+Specifically, these are the reasons you’ll need storage space to store paper in your garage or another storage area until you have enough to load up and take to the recycling plant.

-One of the best locations for your recycling depot is an abandoned or closed down service station perhaps a vacant, or even a corner of a large shopping center parking ara.
+One of the best locations for your recycling depot is an abandoned or closed down service station perhaps a vacant, or even a corner of a large shopping center parking area.
 You’ll need a scale (you can rent or lease one of these for a small amount), and a quick set-up tent or large truck.

 Even though you have a collection depot, you’ll still want to continue your weekend collection rounds.
 But with a collection depot, you can hire other people to do the driving, knock on doors, make the collections and transfer their loads into the depot facility.
-If it’s a big truck or trailer, you’ll be selling ten to fifteen tons of paper whenever you make your trips to te recycling plant.
+If it’s a big truck or trailer, you’ll be selling ten to fifteen tons of paper whenever you make your trips to the recycling plant.

 Another important thing you should think about doing is getting the whole community involved with you.
 Get them to thinking about recycling paper and selling to you.
 Run some promotions; work for free publicity; and be conspicuous.
-Don’t be embarrassed; everyone is aware of te need for recycling everting that can be recycled.
-And you’ll be admired as someone with the ambition to make it happen, picking up a good second income while you’re doing it.
+Don’t be embarrassed; everyone is aware of the need for recycling everything that can be recycled.
+And you’ll be admired as someone with the ambition to make it happen, picking up an excellent second income while you’re doing it.